hellobdo/bdo-cli/README.md

-# BDO CLI
+# bdo-cli

-BDO CLI provides a collection of helpful shell scripts for Git, GitHub, and development workflows.
+bdo-cli provides a collection of helpful shell scripts for Git, GitHub, and development workflows.

 ## Installation